dotnet/arcade/andrew-lab/andrewau-notes.md

 2. Once the change is ready, update Program.cs so that the script generator is ready to generate the scripts.
 3. Generate the script using the configuration flag first, the generated script is a complete script of its own and can also be unit tested using the same test bed,
 4. Last but not least, the generated script can be incorporated into the template, there are some manual tweaks here and there but mostly it will just work.
+5. Use the short inner loop to make sure the templates are fine.

 # Misc useful info
 1. Some yml files are templates, they can be roughly guess read to reverse engineer what the build command should be.